 NOTE 3: The reception of the Service Accept message does not imply the successful activation of the User Plane radio resources.

+NOTE 4: In case not all the requested user plane radio resources are successfully activated, stage 3 will define how to handle these error cases.

-Editor's note: When/how the UE is notified about the user plane activation for the successful completion of access network resource is FFS.
+Editor's note: When/how the UE is notified about the successful completion of user plane activation is FFS.